Myeloma protein

 Serum protein electrophoresis showing a paraprotein (spike/peak in the gamma zone) in a patient with multiple myeloma.

 A myeloma protein is an abnormal antibody (immunoglobulin) or (more often) a fragment thereof, such as an immunoglobulin light chain, that is produced in excess by an abnormal monoclonal proliferation of plasma cells, typically in multiple myeloma or Monoclonal gammopathy of undetermined significance.
 Other terms for such a protein are monoclonal protein, M protein, M component, M spike, spike protein, or paraprotein.
 This proliferation of the myeloma protein has several deleterious effects on the body, including impaired immune function, abnormally high blood viscosity ("thickness" of the blood), and kidney damage.

 History

-In 1940, senior pathologist Kurt Apitz of the Charité – Berlin University Medicine hospital, introduced the concept and word paraprotein.
+In 1940, senior pathologist Kurt Apitz of the Charité – Berlin University Medicine hospital, introduced the concept and word Paraproteine in his analysis of people with plasmacytoma.
+These proteins are described as not found in normal blood and easy to precipitate and crystalize.
+The precipitates stain with Congo red.

 Cause

 Myeloma is a malignancy of plasma cells.
 Plasma cells produce immunoglobulins, which are commonly called antibodies.
 There are thousands of different antibodies, each consisting of pairs of heavy and light chains.
 Antibodies are typically grouped into five classes: IgA, IgD, IgE, IgG, and IgM.
 When someone has myeloma, a malignant clone, a rogue plasma cell, reproduces in an uncontrolled fashion, resulting in overproduction of the specific antibody the original cell was generated to produce.
 Each type of antibody has a different number of light chain and heavy chain pairs.
 As a result, there is a characteristic normal distribution of these antibodies in the blood by molecular weight.